Cost of Living in Sweden for Indian Students in 2026

 By the end of this blog, you will know

-• The average monthly living expenses for international students in Sweden.
+• The average monthly living expenses for international students in Sweden in 2026.

 • How to budget effectively for accommodation, food, and transportation.